Editor’s Note: This story originally appeared in The Mustang Connection, TMU’s alumni magazine.

 Tip 1: Prepare for It

 In our education degree programs in the Pearl C. Schaffer School of Education, we often use taking a trip as an analogy for learning.
 What if you were going to take a trip to New York City?
 It’s highly unlikely that you would rush down to the airport and jump on a plane on a whim.
-You would prepare ahead of time – looking for a good deal on plane tickets, researching the weather, picking out a hotel that meets your needs.
+You would prepare ahead of time – looking for a good deal on plane tickets, researching the weather, and picking out a hotel that meets your needs.
 It’s best to approach learning with the same proactive and curious mindset.
 What exactly will you be learning, and what does that entail?
 Approach these questions with a willing and open mind and anticipate change.
 Feeling apprehensive?
-It’s normal to feel a little unsure when starting to learn something new, but focus on the outcome you expect.
+Feeling a little unsure when learning something new is normal, but focus on the outcome you expect.
 Think of what the new knowledge or skill will add to your life.
-Then set aside dedicated time so you can focus on the learning.
-You’ll want to choose time when you are not distracted or tired.
-Make sure you can access all the necessary materials you need in advance as well.
+Then, set aside dedicated time so you can focus on the learning.
+You’ll want to choose a time when you are not distracted or tired.
+Make sure you can access all the necessary materials in advance as well.
 These may seem like simple steps, but taking them will get you off to a good start in your learning journey.

 Tip 2: Watch It and Talk It Out

-It’s hard to know where to get the best pizza in New York if you’ve never been there.
+Knowing where to get the best pizza in New York is hard if you’ve never been there.
 But you can be guided well by someone who has.
-When you are learning something new, it’s a good idea to find someone to be your model who has the knowledge or skill that you want to gain.
-You could reach out to a person in your circle of family or friends, you could find a professional to hire, or you could follow a renowned expert by subscribing to their YouTube channel.
+When you are learning something new, it’s a good idea to find someone to be your model with the knowledge or skill you want to gain.
+You could reach out to a person in your circle of family or friends, find a professional to hire, or follow a renowned expert by subscribing to their YouTube channel.
 Observe what they do carefully and go ahead and take notes.
 You’ll want to break complex tasks or knowledge into smaller pieces.
 Talking about what you are learning is also crucial to success – research shows it makes a huge difference in retaining knowledge – so don’t be afraid to ask questions.
 Find a mentor who will be responsive to your questions.
-If you can’t find an accessible mentor, talking with someone who is learning along with you is also valuable.
+If you can’t find an accessible mentor, talking with someone learning along with you is also valuable.
 Reach out to others who are also learning what you are learning and set up times to talk as you go.
 Joining a related club or organization can provide you with contacts.

 Tip 3: Apply It

-Research also shows that we retain knowledge better when we apply it, and certainly we need to practice any new skills.
-How will you use the new knowledge of skills you learn?
+Research also shows that we retain knowledge better when we apply it, and we need to practice any new skills.
+How will you use the new understanding of skills you learn?
 Take steps to put them to use right away.
 Why not use your learning to help others?
 Find a ministry opportunity that will allow you to share what you have learned in the service of God’s kingdom.
 In other words, don’t keep your newfound learning to yourself.
-Even if you are not an expert, you can share what you know.
-If you can find a way to do that, your brain will make connections and that will cement your newly acquired knowledge or skills so you can bless others.
+You can share what you know even if you are not an expert.
+If you can find a way to do that, your brain will make connections, and that will cement your newly acquired knowledge or skills so you can bless others.

 Go Forth and Learn!

-By understanding what learning really is, preparing for it, finding a model of it, talking about it, and then finding ways to apply it, you can find success.
+You can succeed by understanding what learning really is, preparing for it, finding a model of it, talking about it, and then finding ways to apply it.
 That should encourage all of us to keep learning.

 To learn more about TMU’s School of Education, including its teacher credential program, click here.